World Compliment Day: March 1st

-Recognition professional Hans Poortvliet created this day in the early 2000s to spread joy, appreciation, and recognition.
+Recognition professional Hans Poortvliet created World Compliment Day in the early 2000s to spread joy, appreciation, and recognition.
 According to Hans, these positive affirmations tend to be natural human needs, and it can be important to acknowledge and celebrate them.
+Compliments satisfy a basic human desire for recognition and appreciation.

 The motivation behind World Compliment Day is generally to encourage individuals to recognize and acknowledge the good qualities and actions of others.
 It can be a day to promote positivity and boost people’s self-esteem.